 The picturesque town of Gouda, located in the South Holland province, is known as one the cheese capitals of The Netherlands.
 The world famous Gouda cheese has been produced for centuries by the farmers of nearby villages, an area that’s nicknamed the Cheese Valley.
 Once a week, they met up in Gouda to sell their cheese to traders.
 The first Gouda cheese market dates back to the 14th century.
 To this day, you can witness that exact tradition at the same medieval market place.
-In this article, we’ll explain in detail what to expect when visiting the Gouda cheese market and what other tourist attraction to explore in this gorgeous historic town.
+In this article, we’ll explain in detail what to expect when visiting the Gouda cheese market and what other tourist attraction to explore in gorgeous historic Gouda town.

 Before we dive in, it’s important to note that this is a seasonal event.
-The Gouda cheese market takes place every Thursday between 7 April to 25 August 2022 and always in the morning from 10 a.m. to 12.30 p.m.
+The Gouda cheese market 2022 edition takes place every Thursday from 14 April to 15 September 2022 (except on 26th May) and always in the morning from 10 a.m. to 12.30 p.m.

 Let me start off by sharing a personal story: I grew on (Dutch) cheese thanks to my grandmother who owned a cheese shop.
 My sister and I went there daily after school and I remember my grandmother cutting the cheese from those giant cheese wheels and letting me sample different types.
 Cheese was, and still is, the non-negotiable appetizer or ingredient during family gatherings.
 And as soon as our kids could chew, they too sampled cheese.
 I guess it’s our way of honouring my grandmother.
 So, visiting the Gouda cheese market had always been on my bucket list.
 But I have to admit that I had no knowledge of its rich history and traditions.